GorbunovAlex/alex_gorbunov_cv/README.md

 ## TechStack

 Tech stack was chosen just to be as simple as possible.
-I'm fond of Go, that's why it uses it with a pinch of LLM generated HTML and CSS.
+I'm fond of Go, that's why I've used it with a pinch of LLM generated HTML and CSS.

 ## The idea